 My Panch Kroshi Yatra

-Before going to Assi Ghat I visited the Lolark Kund which is also known a Surya Kund or the sun pond.
+Before going to Assi Ghat I visited the Lolark Kund which is also known as Surya Kund or the Sun Pond.
 This pond is best known for fulfilling the wish of having children.

 Kardameshwar Temple Padav

 Our guide asked the driver to stop and park the car.
 I gave him a look full of questions.
 He pointed to a small but beautiful temple and said this is Kardameshwar.

 We got down and walked to the temple to discover a large pond.
 People were taking dips in the pond, children were swimming.
 Across the pond, we could see fairly large structures and I was told these are the Dharamshala for the pilgrims to stay.